What are microservices?

 Enter the service-oriented architecture, which structures apps into discrete, reusable services that communicate through an enterprise service bus (ESB).
 In this architecture, individual services, each organized around a specific business process, adhere to a communication protocol (like SOAP, ActiveMQ, or Apache Thrift) to share themselves through the ESB.
 Taken together, this suite of services, integrated through an ESB, comprises an application.

 On the one hand, this allows services to be built, tested, and tweaked simultaneously—no more monolithic development cycles.
 On the other hand, though, the ESB represents a single point of failure for the entire system—so in a way, the effort to eliminate the monolith only created a new one: the ESB, which could potentially bottleneck the whole organization.

+What's the difference?
 Microservices can communicate with each other, usually statelessly, so apps built in this way can be more fault tolerant, less reliant on a single ESB.
 This also allows dev teams to choose their own tools, since microservices can communicate through language-agnostic application programming interfaces (APIs).

 Given the history of SOA, microservices are not actually all that new of an idea.
 However, microservices have become more viable thanks to advancements in containerization technologies.
 With Linux containers, you’re now able to run multiple parts of an app independently, on the same hardware, with much greater control over their individual pieces and life cycles.
 Along with APIs and DevOps teams, containerized microservices are the foundation for cloud-native applications.

 And the challenges?